jadecobra/python_tdd_exercises/source/functions.rst

                ()
            )
     the terminal updates to show a :doc:`TypeError` because the function signature specifically only has two keyword arguments which are not provided in the call
-* using what we know from previous tests we can alter the function to use starred expressions
+* using what I know from previous tests I can alter the function to use starred expressions
   .. code-block:: python

        def accepts_positional_and_keyword_arguments(*args, **kwargs):